fuyugaki/spotify-copy-to-tidal/README.md

 - **Rate limiting**: Large playlists take time to process
 - **Memory usage**: All tracks loaded into memory (may be an issue for 1000+ track playlists)

-## Contributing

-Contributions welcome!
-Areas for improvement:

-- [ ] Enhanced CJK matching algorithms
-- [ ] Additional streaming service support
-- [ ] Proper encryption for session storage
-- [ ] Batch playlist processing
-- [ ] GUI interface
-- [ ] Configuration file support
-- [ ] Unit tests and integration tests

-### How to Contribute

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Test thoroughly
-5. Commit changes (`git commit -m 'Add amazing feature'`)
-6. Push to branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## Disclaimer